 (It Works For Our Environment)

-The City of Gainesville has a Mandatory Commercial Recycling Ordinance that is now being enforced.
-It is required that all commercial properties recycle.
-The City of Gainesville requires all businesses recycle for compliance according to the ordinance and for the satisfaction of helping to preserve natural resources for future generations.
+The City of Gainesville has a Mandatory Commercial Recycling Ordinance that requires all commercial properties to recycle.
+While compliance to this ordinance is required by the City, it also provides the additional benefit of the satisfaction of helping to preserve natural resources for future generations.

 Apartment/condo complexes are also considered commercial properties.
 If you live in an apartment/condo, check with the office manager to find out where the recycling station/area is located.